Sport New Zealand Logo

 What is Resilience?

-From a neuroscience perspective, resilience is the ability to feel emotions (whether they be anger, sadness, frustration etc.), manage those feelings, and calm back down again.
-Those emotions might last for five minutes, a couple of hours a day, a week.
+From a neuroscience perspective, resilience is the ability to feel emotions (whether they be anger, sadness, frustration etc.), manage those feelings, and use coping strategies to calm back down again.
+Those emotions might last for five minutes, a couple of hours, a day, a week.
 Sometimes we can stay with that feeling for a very long time.
-When we build and foster resilience, we develop coping strategies that help us to identify positive emotions and negative emotions, accept that they are inevitable, and respond to them accordingly.
-It doesn’t mean controlling or shunning our emotional reactions to external events, but learning to recognising those emotions when they arise and not allowing them to govern our actions.
+When we build and foster psychological resilience, we develop coping strategies that help us to identify positive emotions and negative emotions, accept that they are inevitable, and respond to them accordingly.
+We might say that resilience includes positive adaptations to challenging circumstances.

 As you will be aware, when young people reach puberty, their bodies undergo a rapid flurry of physiological changes.
 These changes are triggered and then sustained by different hormones.
 At a very deep biological level, they are the human body preparing itself to be capable of reproducing.